Confidence Intervals for Descriptive Statistics

 The Student’s t-distribution

 The exact shape of the t-distribution depends on a parameter called the degrees of freedom (df).
+Here’s an intuitive way to think about df.
 Imagine we have a variable measured for five people randomly selected from the population — for example, the depression severity score for five people in our study.
 Before estimating anything, each person’s depression score is free to take on any value.
 Now, imagine we want to use these five people to estimate the mean depression severity score.
 You now have a constraint — the estimation of the mean.
 That is, once the mean is estimated, four of the five values are free to vary, but one is not.
 That is, if we know the mean depression severity score for the five people, and the depression severity score for four of the individual people, then the value of the depression severity score for the fifth person is also known and, therefore, not free to vary.
 The df provide a heuristic for quantifying how much unique information we have available.
-With each CI that we construct, there will be a formula for calculating the degrees of freedom.
-When estimating a population mean, the formula for the df is simply \(n\) - 1, where \(n\) is the sample size.
-In our example, \(n\) = 1,821 (the number of people where mde_status equals 1 and the severity_scale is not missing), so if we desire to use our sample to estimate the mean in the population, then we have 1,820 df left.

 Notice in the figure above (i.e., The Student’s t-distribution) that as the df increase, the t-distribution gets closer to a standard normal distribution (labeled z in the figure).
 With infinite df, the t-distribution is equivalent to the standard normal distribution.

+Why do we need a different distribution?
 When estimating a CI for the population mean, we typically do not know the population standard deviation (which of course is needed to estimate the standard error used for the CI).
 Instead, we must estimate it from the sample data.
 This introduces additional uncertainty because the sample standard deviation also varies from sample to sample.
 Due to this additional uncertainty, the sampling distribution of the sample mean does not perfectly follow a normal distribution.
 Instead, it follows a t-distribution, which accounts for the extra variability introduced by estimating the population standard deviation from the sample.

-We can use the qt() function in R to find the t-score that corresponds to our desired confidence level and degrees of freedom.
+We can use the qt() function in R to find the t-score that corresponds to our desired confidence level and df.
 The qt() function in R is used to obtain the quantiles of the Student’s t-distribution.
 It stands for “quantile of t”, and is similar to the qnorm() function that we used earlier for a standard normal distribution (i.e., for finding z-scores of the standard normal distribution).

 For example, for our problem, we will calculate a 95% CI, and we have 1,820 df, therefore, we input the following information into the qt() function to find the t-scores associated with the middle 95% of the distribution.

-qt(p = c(.025, .975), df = 1820)
+qt(p = c(0.025, 0.975), df = 1820)

 [1] -1.961268 1.961268